 |Canon 600D (EOS Rebel T3i)||18.0||0.57||773|

-Conclusion – What is the best camera for astrophotgraphy?
+Conclusion – What is the best camera for astrophotography?

-There is no defintive answer to this.
+There is no definitive answer to this.
 You may prefer the DSLR as it is durable and has a long history of use for astrophotography and you can get some incredible photographs of the night sky and deep sky objects with them.
 They have the added versatility of use with or without a telescope and you can interchange lenses as you wish.
-DSLRs can also be used with clip in filters to block out light pollution or take narrowband images at different wavelengths.
+DSLRs can also be used with clip-in filters to block out light pollution or take narrowband images at different wavelengths.

 On the other hand, perhaps you prefer completely digital integration with software on your computer and the ability to cool the electronic dedicated camera.
-The quality of image for astrophotgraphy is excellent and generally they are easy to use.
+The quality of images for astrophotography is excellent and generally, they are easy to use.

-Here is a great video that explains the main differences between DSLRs and Astrocameras, hopefully this will help you make your choice and help you understand that both have their positive and negatives.
+Here is a great video that explains the main differences between DSLRs and Astrocameras, hopefully, this will help you make your choice and help you understand that both have their positives and negatives.

-I hope this page has given you some insight into which cameras are the best for astrophotgraphy and I wish you success on your astro imagery journey!
+I hope this page has given you some insight into which is the best camera for astrophotography and I wish you success on your Astro imagery journey!